Report Vladimir Putin Fed Donald Trump Ukraine Meddling Theory Is Impeachment Game-Changer, Columnist Says

-House Democrats could pursue evidence to bolster the impeachment case against Donald Trump after a blockbuster Washington Post report this week that says Russian President Vladimir Putin himself may have persuaded Trump that Ukraine interfered in the 2016 presidential election.
+House Democrats could pursue evidence to bolster the impeachment case against Donald Trump after a blockbuster Washington Post report this week.
+The piece alleges that Russian President Vladimir Putin himself may have convinced Trump into thinking Ukraine interfered in the 2016 presidential election.

-The sources for that Post story should be called as witnesses by the House Intelligence Committee, according to Post columnist Jennifer Rubin.
+According to Washington Post columnist Jennifer Rubin, the sources for the above story should be called as witnesses by the House Intelligence Committee.

-The false narrative that claims Ukraine attacked the 2016 election, and that Russia is therefore innocent, has been widely debunked, including in sworn testimony to the House Intelligence Committee by former Trump White House Russia adviser Fiona Hill.
-In fact, Hill testified, not only is the narrative phony, but it was created as deliberate disinformation by Russian intelligence services.
+The narrative that claims Ukraine attacked the 2016 election — and that Russia is therefore innocent — has been widely debunked, including in sworn testimony to the House Intelligence Committee by former Trump White House Russia adviser Fiona Hill.
+In fact, she testified that the narrative isn’t just phony, but was also created as deliberate disinformation by Russian intelligence services.

-But the “theory” that Ukraine rather than Russia was behind the election hack has been repeated publicly by numerous Republicans — most notably by Trump himself, who has repeatedly denied or expressed skepticism of the United States intelligence agencies conclusion that Russia was behind the election attack, and that the operation was ordered personally by Putin.
+But the “theory” that Ukraine rather than Russia was behind the election hack has been repeated publicly by numerous Republicans.
+Most notably, Trump himself has repeatedly denied or expressed skepticism of the United States intelligence agencies’ conclusion that Russia perpetrated the election attack, and that the operation was ordered personally by Putin.

 The conservative site The Bulwark has assembled a video compiling how the propaganda flowed from Russian media outlets to Republican politicians.